America 250 at Benjamin Franklin House

 ‘Finding a Founder’ Podcast

-A podcast to celebrate Franklin’s role in America 250; tracing his footsteps from Boston to Philadelphia to London and back again.
-Henry Wilkinson, Head of Education at Benjamin Franklin House, will be talking to key staff at major institutions, in all three cities, about their links to Franklin and the founding of the USA.
+A podcast to celebrate Franklin’s role in America 250; tracing his footsteps around Boston, Philadelphia and London.
+Henry Wilkinson, (Head of Education, Benjamin Franklin House), will be talking to experts from major institutions, in all three cities, about their links to Franklin and the founding of the US.
+Guests include the Old State House, Old South Meeting House, and the Boston Latin School (Boston); the University of Pennsylvania, the Library Company of Philadelphia, and the American Philosophical Society (Philadelphia).

 Past Events